Kuzuri30/Clock-using-JS-CSS-and-HTML/README.md

-This is a simple clock created using plain HTML, CSS and JavaScript.
+This is a simple Analog Clock created using plain HTML, CSS and JavaScript.